-103 Prime Ministry Circular on the prevention of mobbing in workplaces (İşyerlerinde Psikolojik Tacizin (Mobbing) Önlenmesi Hakkında Başbakanlık Genelgesi), Official Journal 19.3.2011.
+&lt;sup>102 Prime Ministry Circular on the prevention of mobbing in workplaces (İşyerlerinde Psikolojik Tacizin (Mobbing) Önlenmesi Hakkında Başbakanlık Genelgesi), Official Journal 19.3.2011.

-centre of the Ministry of Family and Social Services104 has an advice line (ALO 170) providing access to psychologists to offer support and advice.
+the primary responsible person and they are obliged to take measures to prevent harassment.
+The call centre of the Ministry of Employment and Social Security has an advice line (ALO 170) providing access to psychologists to offer support and advice.
 A commission was also established under the auspices of the ministry to inspect, evaluate and provide solutions for cases where workers are exposed to psychological violence.
 The commission looks into all psychological harassment cases and concludes them as soon as possible.

-The Constitution (Articles 10, 11, 17, 50, 56), the OA (Article 417), the EA (Articles 5, 18, 24/II, 25/II), and the PC (Articles 105, 122), and the Occupational Health and Safety Act (OHSA)105 make it clear that it is the duty of the employer to treat women and men equally, to show respect for the employee's person or dignity, to guarantee working conditions that protect the worker's health and life, to act in good faith, to protect the worker from unlawful conduct in the workplace and safeguard the health and safety of the workers, to take all health and safety measures that are necessary, that are feasible using the latest technology and that are appropriate to the particular circumstances of the workplace.106
+The Constitution (Articles 10, 11, 17, 50, 56), the OA (Article 417), the EA (Articles 5, 18, 24/II, 25/II), and the PC (Articles 105, 122), and the Occupational Health and Safety Act (OHSA) make it clear that it is the duty of the employer to treat women and men equally, to show respect for the employee's person or dignity, to guarantee working conditions that protect the worker's health and life, to act in good faith, to protect the worker from unlawful conduct in the workplace and safeguard the health and safety of the workers, to take all health and safety measures that are necessary, that are feasible using the latest technology and that are appropriate to the particular circumstances of the workplace.